Updated January 4th.

 Here is a post with more details on RAW files.

 6. What is Your Camera Budget?

-Let’s say you have $450 total.
+Let’s say you have less than $475 total.
 That means camera and lens.
 You will have to get a “Kit Camera”.
 This means that the camera and lens come together for one price which would be a little bit cheaper than buying them separately.
 Almost every brand has kit cameras.

 (Affiliate Disclosure: Some of the links below are affiliate links, which means we will earn a commission if you make a purchase.
 This commission comes at no additional cost to you.
 Contact me if you have any questions.)

 This camera has a crop factor of 1.6, so that means the zoom lens would give you pictures as if you used a lens that was a 28mm-88mm lens.
 So for food photos, you would be zooming all the way in to the 55mm setting.